antevis/CarND_T3_P2_Semantic_Segmentation/README.md

 [Random drive through Moscow traffic](https://youtu.be/nInh6jpBchU)

-I've tested image horizontal flipping and random brightness adjustment as the data augmentation techniques, but it didn't seem to yield any visible improvement.
+I've tested image horizontal flipping and random brightness adjustment as the **data augmentation techniques**, but it didn't seem to yield any visible improvement.

 To run the project:
 ```